SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 Our goals were to familiarize with the benchmarks and applications, as well as practice our HPC skills.
 There were also certain stages of the competition application we would have to submit every couple of weeks: final team submission, final poster, and a final architecture.
 And while we were working, we were also speccing out what we wanted from our cluster with our hardware vendor(s).

+#### NAMD
+We spent summer understanding how NAMD and molecular dyanmics in general worked, by running simulations from the user guide and following online tutorials.
+We also tested a variety of NAMD builds; NAMD as a software was built to work with the Charm++ message-passing parallel language, and Charm++ setup was dependent on the underlying network layer setup we wanted to use (`netlrts`, Infiniband, MPI).
+A really important thing to note about NAMD was that the developers had just released version 3.0, which introduced a new "GPU-resident" mode.
+NAMD's GPU-resident mode offloaded all calculations including integration calculations to the GPU, making simulations much faster compared to the CPU and the weaker GPU-offload mode available.
+However, GPU-resident mode could only run on a single node.
+We realized that these variations would be key to maximizing performance on our cluster.

+In the fall, we focused on running the publicly available NAMD benchmarks and toggling the different command line parameters and configuaration parameters to maximize performance on the AMD server available to us.
+We also had invaluable mentor support; Andy Goetz helped us understand how MD works, and Julio Maia, a researcher at AMD who was one of the NAMD developers, gave us crucial advice on different types of NAMD simulations and worked with us to resolve issues in NAMD's source code due to incompatibility with AMD hardware.

+When we finally had access to our cluster the week before shipping it out (more on that later), there were a new slew of problems.
+For some reason NAMD would not work with the `netlrts` installation of Charm++; even though the nodes were able to connect to each other via `ssh` protocol, Charm++ was not able to establish that connection.
+We switched over to the MPI version, but were unable to get MPI working until right before shipping the cluster.

+#### ICON
+Throughout the summer and fall, it was a massive struggle for our team to compile ICON, since documentation was limited to a few custom architectures and the complex nature of the program meant that a lot of testing and debugging was required to find the right set of compile parameters for our architecture.
+The complex compile process required iterating through build scripts and making sure all of the required dependencies were able to talk to each other.
+The changing nature of our cluster in certain weeks meant that there were occasionally changinges to our linker flags and other variables.
+Having Spack set up made a huge difference in this effort.
+Spack allowed us to more easily manage the dependencies, installations, and making sure that everything was using a supported version.

+ICON required relentless debugging and iteration.
+Being transparent with teammates about problems, deadlines, and resource usage kept us aligned under pressure.
+Having the support of our home team and mentors was helpful at this stage, providing multiple perspectives and ensuring someone was always trying something new to make the best of a difficult situation.

+After many trials, we settled on a CPU-only run for ICON, which freed up the GPUs for other applications.
+This ensured that we would be able to give our other applications, which had been more successful in our testing, more resources and time to run, while trying our best with ICON even though we knew it would be a struggle.

 ### Sourcing Hardware